s-arash/ascent/index.md

    [dependencies]
    ascent = "*"
    ```
-4. Write some Ascent code in `main.rs`.
+4. Write some Ascent code in `src/main.rs`.
 Here is a complete example:
    ```rust
    use ascent::ascent;
    ascent! {